liamodwyer/github-pages/_workshop/2-intro.md

 It provides a handy web interface for managing, editing, and collaborating on repositories.

-Github was originally designed to manage large open-source software projects, but its use has expanded to many other types of organizations and individuals, with [over 40 million users](https://octoverse.github.com/).
+Github was designed to manage large open-source software projects, but its use has expanded to many other types of organizations and individuals, with [over 40 million users](https://octoverse.github.com/).
 GitHub provides lots of additional project management features and functionalities, one of which is...

 ## 3. Github Pages